sasmohaimeed/SIGMA/LGESQL/README.md

-To be added once the paper is published.
-To get the code before that, please communicate with this email saleh@knights.ucf.edu
+Please communicate with this email sasmohaimeed@gmail.com to get the code.